 Jacey Bedford writes fantasy and science fiction, she's been published on both sides of the Atlantic.
 Her first five books are published by DAW: Empire of Dust, Crossways, and Nimbus, Psi-Tech novels.
 They are science fiction/space opera.
 Plus Winterwood and Silverwolf the first two Rowankind Books - historical fantasy set in 1800 with a cross-dressing female privateer captain, a jealous ghost and a wolf shapechanger.
 Jacey's under contract for Rowankind, the third in the Rowankind trilogy, due in December 2018

 Her writing blog, Tales from the Typeface is on Wordpress.
 You can follow her writing history from the offer of her debut three book deal with DAW as it happens, plus pick up writing advice and the writing-relevant minutiae of a writer's life.

-Her personal; blog is on Live Journal.
+Her personal; blog is on Dreamwidth.
 What does she blog about?
 Writing, books, movies, local history, family history, reminiscences, music, things that interest her on a local or global scale.
 What doesn't she blog about?
 She doesn't use her blog as therapy.
-Feel free to friend her at LJ.
-She also has a Facebook presence and she reviews on Goodreads (see side panel).
-Friend her if you wish. (see below).

-Advice for writers: apply the seat of your pants to a chair, your fingers to the keyboard and write.
+Apply the seat of your pants to a chair, your fingers to the keyboard and write.
 When you've finished, polish it.
 When it's as good as you can possibly make it, format it correctly and submit it.
 Then apply the seat of your pants to your chair again... etc. Rinse and repeat.
 There is no other way.
-If you don't write it and send it out there, you'll never get published.
+If you don't write it and send it out, you'll never get published.